salab/RENAS/README.md

     }
 ]
 ```
-- "commit"
-    Hash of commit
+- "commit": Hash of commit.
-- "oldname"
-    identifier before renaming
+- "oldname": identifier before renaming.
-- "newname"
-    identifier after renaming
+- "newname": identifier after renaming.
-- "typeOfIdentifier"
-    Type of Identifier
-    you can specify "ClassName", "FieldName", "MethodName", "ParameterName" and "VariableName"
+- "typeOfIdentifier": Type of Identifier.
+You can specify either of "ClassName", "FieldName", "MethodName", "ParameterName", and "VariableName".
-- "line"
-    Line where the identifier is defined
+- "line": Line where the identifier is defined.
-- "files"
-    The path from "repo" to the file where the identifier is defined
+- "files": The path from "repo" to the file where the identifier is defined.

 3. Run `sh renas/execRenas`. you can get "projects/\*\*project name\*\*/recommend.json.gz".

 ### Evaluation
 Create co-renamed sets from "projects/\*\*projects name\*\*/rename.json" and evaluate.
 1. Run `python3 -m renas.evaluator **option** projects.txt`.
 The available options are:
 | option | description |
 | ---- | ---- |
 | -pre | preliminary research. output is result/preliminary |